Abu Yaqub Yusuf an-Nasr: Biography

 In response, Muhammad II immediately tried to repair relations with the Marinids.
-At a meeting in Tangiers in early 1293, Abu Yaqub agreed to assist Muhammad II recover Tarifa from Castile, but on the condition that Tarifa would be turned over to Marinids, in return for which the Marinids transfer their claims to Algeciras and Ronda to Granada.
+At a meeting in Tangiers in early 1293, Abu Yaqub agreed to assist Muhammad II in recovering Tarifa from Castile, but on the condition that Tarifa would be turned over to the Marinids, in return for which the Marinids would transfer their claims to Algeciras and Ronda to Granada.
 As part of the deal, Muhammad II handed over to Abu Yaqub four valuable 7th-century copies of the Qur'an, which had been drafted by the Caliph Uthman, which the fleeing Umayyads had brought from Damascus to Cordoba back in the 750s and had since been held by the royal treasury of Granada.
 The estranged Castilian prince Infante Don Juan (uncle of Sancho IV), then in exile, participated in this discussion and agreed to participate in the campaign.

-Marinid sultan Abu Yaqub undertook his first crossing of the straits in 1293 (or 1294) to lay siege of Tarifa.
+Marinid Sultan Abu Yaqub undertook his first crossing of the straits in 1293 (or 1294) to lay siege of Tarifa.
 But the citadel, held by the Castilian noble Alonso Perez de Guzman held out.
-It is said that when Infante Don Juan threatened to kill Guzman's son who he was holding prisoner, Guzman's only response was to toss a knife from the walls, and tell him to proceed.
+It is said that when Infante Don Juan threatened to kill Guzman's son, whom he was holding prisoner, Guzman's only response was to toss a knife from the walls and ask him to proceed.

 Around 1294, while still in Spain, Abu Yaqub received word that a revolt had broken out among the Berber Wattasids of the Rif, fomented by the Abdalwadids of Tlemcen.
 Plans for the resumption of the siege of Tarifa were shelved, as Abu Yaqub had to spend much of the year dealing with the Rif uprising.

 The failed siege of Tarifa persuaded the Marinid sultan Abu Yaqub to abandon his plans for conquering territory on the peninsula.
 In 1295, he formally handed over the last two remaining Marinid citadels, Algeciras and Ronda, to Muhammad II of Granada.